Talisik/lane2lane/README.md

 ### Defining Lane Order

-Lanes can specify other lanes to run before or after them:
+Lanes can specify other lanes to run before and after them:

 ```python
 class MainLane(PrimaryLane):